dekobon/mixpanel-data-dump/README.md

  This is a simple utility written in Groovy that dumps all Mixpanel data into a of JSON serialized objects delinated by new lines.

- For more information, see the (Mix Panel documentation)[https://mixpanel.com/docs/api-documentation/exporting-raw-data-you-inserted-into-mixpanel].
+ For more information, see the [Mix Panel documentation](https://mixpanel.com/docs/api-documentation/exporting-raw-data-you-inserted-into-mixpanel).

  To setup to run from Linux: